geetikavadali/Augmented-Neural-Lyapunov-Control/README.md

 ## Installation
 Instructions on installation are available within the ![INSTALLATION](./ANLC_v2/INSTALLATION.md/) file.

+## What is next?
+- [ ] An extension to the software tool to synthesise control laws including actuator saturation will be released.
+- [ ] Utilities to compute the Region Of Attraction of the desired equilibrium for 2-dimensional systems will be released.

 ## Contacts
 The authors can be contacted for feedback, clarifications or requests of support at:
 `grande.rdev@gmail.com`